Caesium fluoride: Synthesis and properties

 CsF is more soluble than sodium fluoride or potassium fluoride in organic solvents.
 It is available in its anhydrous form, and if water has been absorbed, it is easy to dry by heating at 100 °C for two hours in vacuo.
 CsF reaches a vapor pressure of 1 kilopascal at 825 °C, 10 kPa at 999 °C, and 100 kPa at 1249 °C.

-CsF chains with a thickness as small as one or two atoms can be grown inside carbon nanotubes.

 Structure

 Caesium fluoride has the halite structure, which means that the Cs+ and F− pack in a cubic closest packed array as do Na+ and Cl− in sodium chloride.
+Unlike sodium chloride, caesium fluoride's anion is smaller than its cation, so it is the anion size that sterically inhibits larger coordination numbers than six under normally encountered conditions.
+A larger halide ion would allow for the eight-coordination seen in other caesium halide crystals.

 Applications in organic synthesis

-Being highly dissociated, CsF is a more reactive source of fluoride than related salts.
+Being highly dissociated, CsF is a more reactive source of fluoride than related alkali metal salts.
 CsF is an alternative to tetra-n-butylammonium fluoride (TBAF) and TAS-fluoride (TASF).

 As a base

 As with other soluble fluorides, CsF is moderately basic, because HF is a weak acid.
 The low nucleophilicity of fluoride means it can be a useful base in organic chemistry.
 CsF gives higher yields in Knoevenagel condensation reactions than KF or NaF.